-Some exams may be proctored and require students to arrange an appointment at an approved proctoring site.
-Students can complete the entire program in an online format on a part-time basis in two years.
+Some exams may be proctored and require students to arrange an appointment at an approved proctoring site at a location convenient to them.

-Undergraduate coursework and degree, relevant work experience, essay, and GMAT score will be evaluated and form the basis for admission.
+Undergraduate coursework and degree, relevant work experience, and essay will be evaluated and form the basis for admission.
 To be eligible for admission to the MBA program applicants must:

-- Have a baccalaureate degree from a regionally accredited college or university. - Present a current resume. - Present a goals statement. - Provide a GMAT score of 450 or higher if applicant has less than five years of mid-level experience, including management experience, or for whom additional evaluation is needed.
+- Have a baccalaureate degree from a regionally accredited college or university.

+- Present a current resume.

+- Present a goals statement.